svei00/blogCronicasVejerete-old/notes.md

 ** Deploy into server via Github Actions.**
 Automatice the deployment with Github Actions.
   - Go to your repository -> Settings -> Secrets and Variables -> Actions.
+Go to "New Repository Secret" and create the following secrets:
-    - DEPLOY_SSH_KEY: Paste the private Key if the server.
+    - DEPLOY_SSH_KEY: Paste the private Key of the server.
+You can get it from the one you created on Hostinger.
     - VPS_IP: Paste the IP of the server.
   - Create the file `github/workflows/deploy.yml` with the following code:
    ```